MuhammadFaleh/churn-prediction/readme.md

 3. Ensure you have Jupyter Notebook installed to run the provided notebook.

 ## Usage
-To use this project, open the `final_.ipynb` notebook in Jupyter Notebook and follow the steps outlined in the notebook to preprocess the data, train the models, and evaluate their performance.
+To use this project, open the `churn_prediction_analysis.ipynb` notebook in Jupyter Notebook and follow the steps outlined in the notebook to preprocess the data, train the models, and evaluate their performance.

 ## Results
 The results of our study indicate that hybrid models, which include deep learning algorithms, tend to outperform traditional and ensemble machine learning algorithms in predicting customer churn.
 Detailed results, including performance metrics and visualizations, can be found in the `Results` section of the provided notebook.